Overview

 3

-In this course students will look at the theory behind functional movement and apply the concepts across a variety of age spans.
+Students will look at the theory behind functional movement and apply the concepts across a variety of age spans.
 The impact of lifespan on mobility and functional movement will be examined.
-Students will examine long term athletic development and concepts of physical literacy.
+Students will examine concepts of physical literacy and long-term development in sport and activity.

 Pre-requisites: